hololandscape/aisuko/_docs/algorithm/mit_6_01SC_introduction_to_EECS.md

 Depth-first search, in the worst case, will search the entire search tree.
 The amount of storage it needs for the agenda is only b.d

 Breadth-first search, only needs to search as deep as the depth of the best solution.
 So, breadth-first require visiting as many as b**steps nodes(worst situation)

+#### Priority Queue
+It is a data structure with the same basic operations as stacks and queues, with two difference:
+* Items are pushed into priority queue with a numeric score, called a cost
+* When it is time to pop an item, the item in the priority queue with the least code is returned and removed from the priority queue

+#### Uniform-cost search algorithm
+* It replace agenda with priority queue
+* Instead of testing for a goal state when we put an element into the agenda, as we did in breadth-first search, we test for a goal state when we take an element out of the agenda.
+This crucial, to ensure that we actually find the shortest path to a goal state.